 What To Do In Dubai During April & May

-Dubai is known as the City of Gold and it justifies the title in every way, from the shimmering, vast desert and its safari ride to the luxe opulence of the malls and the glimmering trinkets in the local souks.
-And that’s not all that makes it one of the top tourist destinations in the world, from the tallest building, to Legoland and other amusement parks, this city has it all.
+Dubai is known as the City of Gold and it justifies the title in every way, from the shimmering, vast desert to the opulence of the malls and the glimmering trinkets in the local souks.
+It’s also home to Burj Khalifa – the world’s tallest building, Legoland, and all sorts of museums and amusement parks.

-Let’s face it Dubai with all it’s glory unfortunately has only two weathers – hot and hotter.
-While winters are relatively easy to travel there, the temperatures can be high in April and May.
-The former, however, is the shoulder season, which means that it does get hot but the weather is not unbearable.
-In the latter month, it can get quite hot during the day and still be warm during sunset.
+There’s no getting around the fact that Dubai is a city in a desert.
+It gets hot.
+While winters are relatively mild, the temperatures can be high in April and May.
+April is warm but still habitable., In May, it can get quite hot during the day and still be warm during sunset.
 So you can plan your day accordingly.

 During the day in April, the temperature can reach up to 32°C while at night, it can drop to a pleasant 19°C and the sunsets are usually around six in the evening.
-In May, the day-time temperature can go up to 37°C, sometimes even exceeding 42°C, so it’s best to pick an indoor activity.
+In May, the day-time temperature can go up to 38C, sometimes even exceeding 42°C, so it’s best to participate in indoor activities.
 The nights are cool with 24°C to 27°C.

 Dubai has almost everything to entertain the old and young, art and technology lovers, as well as history enthusiasts and those who want to explore futuristic architecture.
 And all of this is open to tourists even in the shoulder season of April.
 Here’s what you can do while visiting during this time.

 Want to explore more?
 Dubai won’t disappoint.
-Get a view of the twisted Cayan Towers, contemporary architecture at hotels or simply walk around the city soaking in the melange of different cultures from across the world.
+Get a view of the twisted Cayan Tower, or spend some time looking up the contemporary architecture at hotels or simply walk around the city soaking in the mélange of different cultures from across the world.